-There is simply something about running your fingers through hair that is healthy and well-nourished.
+There is simply something about running your fingers through healthy, well-nourished hair.
 Hair oils can moisturise the scalp, thicken the roots and provide lustre to strands.

 Significantly, however, after a hair transplant, early addition of excess oil can impair healing.

 Both timing and method go hand in hand to ensure you are getting the most from your oil hair care routine.
-In this guide, we will cover what you need to know about the use of oils post-transplant.
+In this guide, we will cover what you need to know about using oils post-transplant.

 What Is the Role of Oils in Post-Transplant Care?

 It is normal to use oil to moisturise, calm and nourish the scalp.
-And as much as they can have positive effects, their misuse, particularly when applied at the wrong time, may hinder the healing process.
+And while they can have positive effects, their misuse, particularly when applied at the wrong time, may hinder the healing process.

 Benefits

 Oils like jojoba, argan and coconut oil moisturise, soothe dryness and soften skin.
 They promote elasticity and thus offer a healthier healing environment.
-Others, like diluted tea tree oil, even have antimicrobial and anti-inflammatory benefits to reduce irritation and prevent infection.
+Others, like diluted tea tree oil, also have antimicrobial and anti-inflammatory benefits that help reduce irritation and prevent infection.
 With time, oils rich in nutritious vitamins, such as rosehip or almond oil, can promote skin regeneration and help reduce the appearance of scarring in the donor area.

 Risks

-Premature oiling can dislodge the newly fitted grafts, especially in the first 7-10 days following a hair transplant, as the grafts are not firmly embedded enough just yet.
+Premature oiling can dislodge newly fitted grafts, especially in the first 7-10 days after a hair transplant, as the grafts are not yet firmly embedded.
 Heavy and thick oils can clog pores and trap bacteria, leading to folliculitis or infections.
 Natural oils can also cause sensitivity or allergic reactions, particularly when they contain essential oils or added fragrances.

 When Do Transplanted Grafts Securely Anchor?